What is the Whole30?

 When in doubt, leave it out.
 It's only 30 days.

-There you have it the 10,000-foot view of the Whole30 "Rest," my advice is to give it a try check out www.Whole30.com for more details and join us in the Facebook group for support both moral and technical.
+That's the 10,000-foot view of the Whole30 reset.
+My advice is to give it a try.
+Check out whole30.com for full details and program rules.

 Stay connected with news and updates!